orellabac/onprem-install/docs/README.preview-single-host.md

-# CodeStream OnPrem - Single Host Preview
+# CodeStream On-Prem - Single Host Preview

-The single host preview of CodeStream OnPrem uses one docker container for each of the CodeStream services (there is no scaling or redundancy).
+The single host preview of CodeStream On-Prem uses one docker container for each of the CodeStream services (there is no scaling or redundancy).
 All containers must run on a single docker **host**.
 The host must run Linux.
 Docker containers will run as a docker **host** network type.